Spacechild1/aoo/doc/aoo_protocol.md

 A relayed message.

 If sent from an AOO peer to an AOO relay server, the message contains the destination endpoint address (IP address + port) together with the original message data.
 The server extracts the destination endpoint address, replaces it with the source endpoint address and forwards the message to the destination.
 The destination extracts the source endpoint address and message data and forwards the original message to the appropriate receiver.

-#### Pattern:
+#### Pattern

 `/aoo/relay`

-#### Arguments:
+#### Arguments

 | type | description |
 | ---: | ----------- |